abstractlabz/FINEAS/README.md

 cd FINEAS/scripts/startup
 ```

-Open up the file startup_config_template.json it should look like this
+Open up the file startup_config_template.json it should look like the code below.
+Create a new file in the directory named startup_config.json.
+Copy the contents of the template file there and ask the repo admin for the development keys.
+Then use those keys as values for the startup_config.json and save.

 ```json
 {